- Balancing Security/Safety and Sustainability Objectives

 Assembling a Project Delivery Team

 Delivery teams typically include those professionals involved in the programming, planning, design, construction and sub-contractor roles for the project.
 Assembling the correct team is critical to achieving the best outcomes possible and minimizing risk and loss.

-Partnering, often referred to as dispute prevention, is a formal program used by the Project Delivery Team to improve communications and avoid disputes by working towards mutually beneficial goals and project objectives.
-Partnering creates opportunities for higher performing projects, more efficient resolution of issues, higher levels of trust and personal satisfaction, and increased collaboration.
+Partnering, often referred to as dispute prevention, is a formal program used by the Project Delivery Team to improve communications in order to avoid disputes and work towards mutually beneficial goals.
+Partnering creates opportunities for more efficient resolution of issues through higher levels of trust, personal satisfaction, and increased collaboration.

 The partnering process typically starts during preconstruction where an initial workshop or session is held.
 During the workshop, members of the Project Delivery Team meet to define their goals for the project, identify lines of communication, and establish a conflict resolution process.
 At the conclusion of the workshop, members of the Project Delivery Team will sign a formal partnering agreement, or charter, that will serve as a non-binding document to remind team members of their commitment to the process and goals.
 Follow-up partnering sessions are held throughout the life cycle of the project to address project issues and concerns, review performance according to the partnering charter, and refine processes.

 Project Delivery Teams may benefit from a third-party facilitator, or consultant, with knowledge of partnering to facilitate and continuously improve their program.

 Integrated Project Delivery